-"This is a control variable.
+"This is a status variable at a non-AP QoS STA and a control variable at a QoS AP.

+At a QoS AP, it is written by an external management entity and used to select the value to advertise in the EDCA Parameter Set element.

-It is written by the MAC upon receiving an EDCA Parameter Set.
+At a non-AP QoS STA, it is written by the MAC upon receiving an EDCA Parameter Set element.

 Changes take effect as soon as practical in the implementation.